What is CETA?

 CETA has raised considerable concern among a number of EU member states, such as Holland, France, Greece, Romania and Bulgaria.
 In Germany, for example, focusing on CETA’s investment protection clauses, regulatory cooperation and impact on human rights, the political party Die Linke filed a law suit against the trade deal in Germany’s constitutional court (http://www.politico.eu/pro/german-leftist-party-files-lawsuit-against-eu-canada-deal/).

-In Belgium, the regional parliament of Wallonia passed a resolution that would have denied the national government the power it needs to support the European Council’s decision to sign CETA (http://www.pour.press/good-news-the-war-on-ttip-and-ceta-can-be-won/).
+In Belgium, the regional parliament of Wallonia passed a resolution that could have denied the national government the power it needs to support the European Council’s decision to sign CETA (http://www.pour.press/good-news-the-war-on-ttip-and-ceta-can-be-won/).
 (Belgium has a federal structure and the parliaments and governments of its federal bodies cannot be overruled by their national counterparts.
 Some of CETA’s provisions come within the competence of Belgium’s regional, rather than national, parliaments).
 Wallonia and three other regional governments within Belgium had concerns over a number of issues, particularly about the inclusion of ICS.
 On 27th October 2016, Wallonia finally accepted a compromise, which involved the addition of 27 non-binding ‘clarifying interpretations’ – apparently of dubious legal validity.
-However, Wallonia has said it will not ratify CETA unless there are changes to ICS.
-In addition, Belgium requested that the European Court of Justice be asked to decide whether ICS (available only to foreign investors) is incompatible with EU law.
-However, in November, the EP voted to reject this request.
+However, Wallonia has said it will not ratify CETA when it comes to the member states’ parliaments for final ratification unless there are changes to ICS.

 Where things stand now